 After the excitement of Christmas and the New Year sales, your customers can experience a ‘winter lethargy’, where the lose interest in buying things.
 You might find that you have some subscribers on your mailing list that haven’t engaged with your business for some months.

 When spring comes around, you can run a reactivation campaign to break these customers out of their winter slump.
-Tell them that you miss them, and offer them a special offer or promotion to encourage them to shop with you again.
+Tell them that you miss them!
+Offer them a special offer or promotion to encourage them to shop with you again.
 Studies have found that emails with ‘miss you’ in the subject line have an open rate of around 13%.

 Look Fantastic send this email to the customers who haven’t engaged with them for a while:

 Spring is the perfect time to inject some new life into your email campaigns.
-Take the time to regularly refresh and renew your email marketing efforts, and your customers are much more likely to stay interested and engaged in what you’re sending
+Take the time to regularly refresh and renew your email marketing efforts.
+Your customers are much more likely to stay interested and engaged in what you’re sending